emdgroup/aws4-tiny/README.md

 **Can I use `aws4-tiny` with NodeJS?**

 Yes, but it's not recommended.
-The [aws4](https://github.com/mhart/aws4) package is actually much smaller and faster in a Node environment than `aws4-tiny`.
+The [aws4](https://github.com/mhart/aws4) package is actually much smaller and faster in a Node environment.

 ## Thanks